 What is the importance of ranking method?

 The ranking method is one of the most commonly used job evaluation techniques.
 It is a simple, objective approach that can be used to quickly and easily rank jobs in order of importance.
 This method is often used in conjunction with a points system to provide a more complete picture of each job.
+The ranking method determines a job’s ranking based on its value, considering various required skills and responsibilities.

 The ranking method is important because it provides a straightforward and data-driven way to evaluate jobs in an organization.
 It allows for a fair and equitable evaluation of all jobs, as well as helps to identify training and development needs within the company.
+The hierarchy based approach is particularly suitable for smaller organizations due to its simplicity and effectiveness in managing a limited number of job positions.

 In addition, it encourages employees to take ownership of their own career development and progression, which can lead to greater job satisfaction and higher productivity.
 Finally, the ranking method is often used in conjunction with other techniques such as job grading, factor analysis, and point rating, which can help to provide a more comprehensive overview of each job.